 Automation is on the mind of many companies.
-A proven solutions to increase picking and sorting efficiency is the implementation of a sorter.
-However, these decision require a lot of research before getting it right and the choices can be overwhelming.
+A proven solution to increase picking and sorting efficiency is the implementation of a sorter.
+However, these decisions require a lot of research before getting it right and the choices can be overwhelming.
 In this white paper we discuss when the time is right to invest in automated sorting and guide you in selecting the right sorter for your process.

 Creating order out of chaos